Getting Started Guide

 Extra Config provides a flexible way to include key=value pairs in a virtual machine's configuration.
 The keys and values are interpreted by the system when the virtual machine is deployed.

-You can now directly modify Extra Config properties in the advanced options of a virtual machine:
+You can now modify Extra Config properties in the advanced options of a virtual machine:

-You can add a property from a predefined list of keys.
-Additionally, you can modify the value of a key you have added yourself.
-Pre-existing key=value pairs cannot be modified.
+You can add a property from a list of keys.
+Additionally, you can modify the value of a key that you have added yourself.
+Existing key=value pairs are not modifiable.

 Please contact support for any requests to add new keys.

-Note: To enable GPU usage by the virtual machine, it is mandatory to enable the key 'pciPassthru.use64bitMMIO' and allocate the required MMIO (Memory-mapped I/O) space via 'pciPassthru.64bitMMIOSizeGB'.
-It is strongly recommended to refer to the official NVIDIA documentation.
+Note : To use a GPU with the virtual machine, it is mandatory to enable the 'pciPassthru.use64bitMMIO' key and allocate the required MMIO (Memory-mapped I/O) space via 'pciPassthru.64bitMMIOSizeGB'.
+It is highly recommended to refer to the official Nvidia documentation.

 You can also modify vAPP type properties in the advanced options of a virtual machine:

-You can add a property, modify an existing one, or remove it.
-Four property types are available: String, Number, Boolean, and Password:
+You can add a property, modify it, or delete it.
+Four types of properties are available: String, Number, Boolean, Password:

 Note: The virtual machine must be stopped to modify its vAPP properties.